A double scale fast algorithm for the transient evolution of a resonant tunneling diode

-The equation (\ref{itGum}) is nonlinear and it is solved using a Newton method where the Laplacian is discretized with finite differences.\\ Because of the peaked form of the transmition near resonances, the method used to compute the density $n[V_I^l]$ from the potential $V_I^l$ (steps $S1$ and $S2$) is of major importance, and the Gummel algorithm may fail to converge if a non accurate method is used.\\ In \cite{Pi}, the steps $S1$ and $S2$ are performed without particular treatment of resonances: the wave functions are computed on $[0,L]$ solving the Schr\"odinger equation with transparent boundary conditions and the integrals $I^l_{p,j}$ are computed with a trapezoidal rule.
+In equation \eqref{eqtrap}, $n^l_{I,j}$ denotes the approximation of the density $n^l_I(x_j)$ and $\Phi^l_{p,j}$ the approximation of the wave function $\Phi^l_p(x_j)$.
+In equation \eqref{eq_erreur} and in what follows, $\vert v \vert_2$ denotes the $l^2$-norm of the vector $v\in\C^{J+1}$.
+Equation (\ref{itGum}) is nonlinear and is solved with a Newton method where the Laplacian is discretized using finite difference at the points $(x_j)_{0\leq j \leq J}$.\\ Because of the peaked form of the transmission near resonances, the method used to compute the density $n_I^l$ from the potential $V_I^l$ (steps $S1$ and $S2$) is of major importance, and the Gummel algorithm may fail to converge if a non accurate method is used.\\ In the case of the finite difference discretization, the strategy of \cite{Pi} can be described as follows.
+The step $S1$ is performed without particular treatment of resonances: the function $\Phi^{l}_p$ is computed on $[0,L]$ by the resolution of the problem \eqref{VpGe}-\eqref{eqDisp} with the finite difference scheme \eqref{eqdfk} and the discrete transparent boundary conditions \eqref{eqBCkpg}, \eqref{eqBCkpd} for $k\geq 0$ and \eqref{eqBCkng}, \eqref{eqBCknd} for $k<0$ where the potential $Q_I$ is replaced by $U_I+V^l_I$.